 Located off Thailand’s southwestern peninsula, the island of Phuket is one of the country’s most popular tourist destinations.

-At 209 square miles, Phuket is comparable in size to the country of Singapore.
-The island is home to approximately 300,000 people and its capital city, Phuket City, has a population of around 60,000.
+At 209 square miles, Phuket is about the same size as the country of Singapore.
+The island is home to approximately 300,000.

-Tin quickly became one of the island’s most valuable commodities, used around the world primarily in food canning.
-Some of Phuket’s original tin mines have been designated as historical landmarks.
+Tin quickly became one of the island’s most valuable commodities, used around the world in food canning.
+Some of Phuket’s original tin mines have been named as historical landmarks.

-Today, Phuket’s economy relies primarily on tourism.
-The island has become an iconic image for tourist books - featuring some of the world’s most beautiful coral reefs and pristine beaches.
+Today, Phuket’s economy relies mostly on tourism.
+The island has become an iconic image for tourist books – featuring some of the world’s most beautiful coral reefs and pristine beaches.

 Phuket’s seaside location also made it one of the areas hardest hit by the 2004 South Asian Tsunami; much of its shoreline was destoyed.
 Rebuilding efforts continue today, and this coastline of the Andamana Sea, rich with mangrove forests, is still re-growing.